doness/iShortener/README.md

 Once you've done that, go to PHPMyADmin and import the file called database.sql

-Last step is to open db.php and update MySQL Credentials and admin area password (your admin area url is http://site.com/admin.php)
+Last step is to open db.php and update MySQL Credentials and admin area password (your admin area url is http://yourdomain.com/admin.php)

 =Image Host=

 ///////////////////////////////////  iOPTIONS  ///////////////////////////////////////////

-$siteurl = "stelso.tk"; // Your domains or subdomains (e.g. idvse.com or idvse.com/folder)
+$siteurl = "yourdomain.com"; // Your domains or subdomains (e.g. yourdomain.com or yourdomain.com/folder)

 $folder = "i"; // To upload the Folder (folder chmod to 777)